Update: ’24-inch wheels’ sub-section added to “Bullet Train” Design.

 As Ford prepares to introduce a wave of new electric vehicles across various segments, its goal is to increase global annual EV production to more than 2 million units by 2026.
 One of these new EVs is expected to be the all-new Ford Expedition Electric.
 With this SUV, Ford will continue its commitment to providing buyers with electrified vehicle options that deliver the freedom and flexibility they seek.

 While it’s too early to offer a definitive picture of the full-size electric SUV, below is the general expectation from a Ford Expedition Electric variant.
-Note that Ford has not spoken publicly on an electric Expedition, and this piece is based on the information revealed during the Blue Oval’s strategy announcements and our analysis.
+Note that Ford has not spoken publicly about an electric Expedition, and this piece is based on the information revealed during the Blue Oval’s strategy announcements and our analysis.

-Ford will likely target an EPA-est. range of at least 300 miles for the Expedition Electric.
-The company’s future battery pack portfolio will include IonBoost lithium-ion, IonBoost Pro lithium iron phosphate, and solid-state units.
+Ford’s future battery pack portfolio will include IonBoost lithium-ion, IonBoost Pro lithium iron phosphate, and solid-state units.
 IonBoost Pro battery packs will be for commercial models, while solid-state battery packs won’t be ready by the time Ford plans to begin production of the Expedition Electric.
 The company may use an IonBoost lithium-ion battery pack in the flagship electric SUV.

 Development of the Ford Expedition Electric’s battery pack will likely take place at Ford Ion Park, a new facility dedicated to in-house research and development of battery and battery cell technology in Romulus (Michigan), USA.
 The Blue Oval will pump USD 100 million into this facility, which will help develop and produce Li-ion and solid-state battery cells and arrays.
 Expect production at the USD 5.8 billion BlueOval SK Battery Park in Glendale (Kentucky), USA.
 BlueOval SK is a joint venture between Ford and SK On.

-The Ford Expedition Electric would feature the Ford Intelligent Back Power and Pro Power Onboard that allows using the traction battery pack as a power source for home, home appliances, power tools, security systems, and other rechargeable electrified vehicles.
+The Ford Expedition Electric would feature the Ford Intelligent Backup Power and Pro Power Onboard that allows using the traction battery pack as a power source for home, home appliances, power tools, security systems, and other rechargeable electrified vehicles.
 In the F-150 Lightning, customers can offload 9.6 kW with Ford Intelligent Backup Power.
 Plus, Pro Power Onboard lets them supply power externally to electronics, tools, and appliances directly through built-in electrical outlets, with up to 2.4 kW available through the frunk and up to 7.2 kW through the outlets in the cab and bed.